michiganhackers/photo-assassin-cloud-functions/BackendInterface.md

 **Parameters**:

  - `gameID` - `String` - The unique ID of the game to start.
-Can be obtained from the users list of current lobbies, and corresponds to the document name for each entry within the global `games` collection.
+Can be obtained from the user's list of current lobbies, and corresponds to the document name for each entry within the global `games` collection.
 The game must:
      - Have a status of `notStarted`.
      - Have at least 3 players in the lobby.